Integrated Mobility Sciences Newsletter—Summer 2020

 NREL's Sandra Loi Receives 2020 U.S. Department of Energy Distinguished Achievement Award

 During the DOE Office of Energy Efficiency and Renewable Energy's Vehicle Technologies Office Annual Merit Review in June, NREL's Sandra Loi was honored with a Distinguished Achievement Award for her outstanding service to technology integration partners.
-For 11 years, Loi has been NREL's key liaison for the Clean Cities Coalition Network, connecting NREL expertise and tools with on-the-ground technical challenges.
+For 11 years, Loi has been NREL's key liaison for the Clean Cities and Communities Coalition Network, connecting NREL expertise and tools with on-the-ground technical challenges.
 "Sandra excels at understanding stakeholders and how their needs intersect with our work," said Wendy Dafoe, who oversees NREL's role in Clean Cities.
-"That's what Clean Cities is all about."
+"That's what Clean Cities and Communities is all about."

 American Society of Mechanical Engineers Designates NREL Researcher as Fellow